shapeshed/jekyll.shapeshed.com/_posts/2007-10-27-creating_backgrounds_with_patterns_in_photoshop.md

 ---
 layout: post
 title: Creating backgrounds with Patterns in Photoshop
-excerpt: "Often designs need a background to fill space behind navigation or other page elements.
+description: "Often designs need a background to fill space behind navigation or other page elements.
 Here one way to create them. "
 categories: [Design, Photoshop]
 ---
 ## Using patterns